anochasut/anochasut.github.io/README.md

 You are at anochasut.github.io

 # Hi, I'm Anocha.
 I am a speech researcher and AI engineer specializing in Thai TTS and Cross-Lingual Transfer.
-I am an active member of the ISCA reviewer community.
+I am an active member of the ISCA community.

 ### Recent Projects
 *Speech & Audio Intelligence: